 Breath, my Destiel fans, breathe.
 Mitchell is the Dean Winchester that looks at Castiel like he’s the best thing on Earth – better than pie! – even though Dean isn’t ready to cross that line.
 He’s the one that will take a bullet for the person he loves the most without blinking an eye and then hunts down the son-of-a-bitch that shot at them in the first place.
 Passionate, rugged, intelligent…Mitchell is one of my favorite agents and no one but Jensen could play him.

-Brayden Womack, A Simple Kind of Man
+Inspiration #3: Brayden Womack, A Simple Kind of Man

-Brayden isn’t actually inspired by Jensen’s performance as Dean Winchester.
-Brayden was inspired by Jensen himself.
+The character of Brayden Womack isn’t actually inspired by Jensen’s performance as Dean Winchester.
+The character was inspired by Jensen himself.
 The first time I heard his rendition of “Simple Kind of Man” by Lynyrd Skynyrd, my heart started pounding and my mouth went dry.
 His voice is like fine whiskey and I can understand why the SPN fans go nuts when they get to see him perform live at the conventions.
 Brayden is a smart-ass, stubborn, bored singer who walks away from his hot music career.
 His manager sends him on a vacation to recharge and he winds up falling in love.
 Here’s a peek at Brayden.
 I haven’t fleshed out this story very much, but I’m working on it.